useRouter

 router.pushorrouter.replace, as this can open your site to cross-site scripting (XSS) vulnerabilities.
 For example,javascript:URLs sent torouter.pushorrouter.replacewill be executed in the context of your page. - The

 <Link>component automatically prefetch routes as they become visible in the viewport. refresh()could re-produce the same result if fetch requests are cached.
-Other Dynamic APIs likecookiesandheaderscould also change the response.- The
+Other Request-time APIs likecookiesandheaderscould also change the response.- The

 onInvalidatecallback is called at most once per prefetch request.
 It signals when you may want to trigger a new prefetch for updated route data.